-Student-Initiated withdrawal Students may withdraw from a class or classes during the first week of instruction of a regular semester and the first two days of a summer session without anything being recorded on their transcripts.
+Student-Initiated withdrawal Students may withdraw from a class or classes during the first week of instruction of a regular semester and the first two days of a summer session without anything being recorded on their transcripts by filing a withdrawal form at the Office of Admission and Records Office.
 From the second through the eighth week of instruction of a regular semester and from the second day of classes for each summer session through the third week of each summer session, students may withdraw by filing a withdrawal form in the Records Office.
 This form must be signed by the student's advisor.
 A "W" (indicating an official withdrawal) will be recorded.
-If students fail to file the withdrawal form, a "UW" (Unofficial Withdrawal) will be recorded.
+If students fail to file the withdrawal form and does not attend the class, a "UW" (Unofficial Withdrawal) will be recorded.
 The "UW" will be calculated in the GPA in the same way as an "F."